shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "That's the problem, Muddy, I can't!"

 "Well if the boots turned you into a cat when you put them on, surely they'll turn you back into a wolf when you take them off."

+“Ok.”
+Ersie leaned up against the tree and lifted her feet one at a time.

-Mudrich pulled the boots off Ersie one at a time.
+Mudrich pulled the unlatched boots off Ersie.
 "Any second now."

 Ersatzica stood on the cobblestone pathway on her digitigrade paws balancing perfectly in front of Mudrich's face.
 Her orange, white-bottomed cat paws did not become wolf-shaped.